Russian language in Israel: Demography

-Politics
+As of 2013, 1,231,003 residents of the Post-Soviet states have immigrated to Israel since the fall of the Soviet Union.
+As of 2017, there are up to 1.5 million Russian-speaking Israelis out of total population of 8,700,000 (17.25%).
 As of 2022, approximately 15% of the Israeli population is Russian-speaking, and the Russian-speaking community accounts for 15 percent of Israel's eligible voters.
 Ze'ev Khanin surmised that Russian Jews in Israel tend to be politically conservative, estimating that 50 to 60 percent supported the Likud Beiteinu coalition in 2013.

 Israeli journalist Lily Galili attributed this to being in part due to an unwillingness to make land concessions for the Israeli-Palestinian peace process.
 She explained, "They come from this huge empire to this tiny Israel and they say: 'Is that all, is that the country?
 And what, you want to give back the territories?
 Who gives up territory in the first place!
 And in this small country.
 You must be kidding!'"
 Russian-speaking Israeli analyst Igor Khlopitsky stated that this also resulted from the Russian-speaking Israelis generally wanting quick results during times of turmoil, saying, "Those who came after Perestroika had the Soviet mentality beaten out of them by the very difficult problems of the time.
 And where some other Israelis see the possibilities for discussion and dialogue, they just want to solve the problems swiftly."